 That last plea (that I hope it’s okay with any loved one that didn’t favor my walk) leads me to an important thing I need to convey to my children.
 You need to make a decision about how many stones you’re willing to pick up and carry around with you.
 I’ve been around nearly sixty years.
 There have been times in my life, mainly before I conquered much through the instruction of scripture.
 People will say the wrong things to you.
 Sometimes it will be for lack of good judgment.
 Other times, it could very well be from self motivated, misaligned objectives.
 It will happen for the rest of your lives.
 And, if fifty people say encouraging things to you but one says another thing that stabs your heart, you’ll be inclined to carry around that one bad stone more vehemently and longer.
 Don’t let that bag of stones get unbearably heavy.
 Cast those stones into a lake, one far away.
 And please, do think about the things you say.
 They can end up as stones in their bag.

 Oh, oh, a few last things!
 Please carry on my memory by telling “a sandwich walked into a bar” joke.
 Never waste pizza.
 Always freeze it in a ziplock bag the same day.
 Wash your dishes before you go to bed.
 Don’t have a messy countertop upon waking.
 Take walks.
 If you use Facebook, use it to love and encourage others.
 It’s one of our public squares now.
 We’re not going to rewind that fact.
 If you don’t like this public square, that’s okay.
 Don’t use it.
 If you do use it, what a great opportunity to love people.
 Be kind.
 Show gratitude!
 Most aren’t fortunate enough to be a librarian, I know!
 It’s the best job in the world.
 If you’re not a librarian, visit a library often and create a library in your home with great books for children.
 Even if you don’t think it’s a significant shot, snap the photo, decide it’s value later.
 Don’t take for granted your good friends.
 They can elevate our lives here, as you can theirs.
 Refresh one another.
 If you were my friend, thank you for loving me.
+To those of you who asked me questions about what my life was like growing up; I probably told you about my favorite Penny Candy at the Belton store, playing red light/green light on Lathers Street, my mom’s rose garden, breaking the wafer on Christmas Eve, five dollar bell bottom pants from Pants Galore, dating Brian in high school and working as an intern reporter in Southwest Detroit.
+Your interest in my history connected us and I’m grateful for you.
+Kids, ask your parents questions now.
+Connect.
+You don’t need bells and whistles to connect, just each other.
 If you’re a dancing queen, keep on.
 I’m dancing, too.
 If you’re of faith, keep on.
-I did and in these days, there is nothing for which I am more grateful.
+I did and in these days, there is nothing for which I am more indebted.
 Peaches, keep on.
 I love you!